Thursday, October 31, 2019

 Comments

-• Ibrahim M. Augie Am waiting for a civil engineer to comment on this photo.
-One thing for sure is that this must be a challenged portion geologically to warrant this over engineering work.
-A correctly measured/prepared hard core layer topped by recommended asphalt or plain concrete surfacing can last for decades.
-What we lack in Nigeria is respect for engineering specifications and that is defined by our poor education, corruption and cultural attitude to plain hard honest work
+• Ibrahim M. Augie, Am waiting for a civil engineer to comment on this photo.
+One thing for sure is that this must be a challenging portion geologically to warrant this over-engineering work.
+A correctly measured/prepared hardcore layer topped by recommended asphalt or plain concrete surfacing can last for decades.
+What we lack in Nigeria is respect for engineering specifications, and that is defined by our poor education, corruption and cultural attitude to plain hard, honest work

 1